How to Answer What Do You Know About Our Company

 How to Use What You've Learned in the Job Interview

+- Create a List of Facts to Remember.
 Use the information you have gathered to create a list of bullets containing information that you can easily remember during the interview.
 Taking the time to research will help you make a good impression about how much you know of the company.

+- Connect With the Hiring Manager or the Company Culture.
 In the course of your research, you might find that the hiring manager went to your school or lived in your hometown, or you might learn that the company sponsors a day of volunteering on an annual basis.
 Use what you’ve learned to forge a genuine connection to the people you’re speaking with.
 Show your enthusiasm.

+- Formulate Your Own Questions.
 At the end of the interview, most hiring managers will ask you if you have any questions for them.
 Use your research to create your interview questions and fill in the gaps in your knowledge.
 These questions shouldn’t be anything that you can learn through additional research; rather, they should be things that aren’t readily accessible via the web, such as “Can you describe a typical day in this position?” or “What is this company’s management style?”